 On the Maturity Date the Trust will pay 100% of the Class Principal Balance as of such date for each Class of Original Notes outstanding (without regard to any exchanges of Exchangeable Notes for MACR Notes).
-On all other Payment Dates, the Trust will pay principal on each Class of Original Notes (in each case without regard to any exchanges of Exchangeable Notes for MACR Notes) in an amount equal to the portion of the Senior Reduction Amount, Senior Reduction Amount Class A-1, Subordinate Reduction Amount and/or Supplemental Subordinate Reduction Amount, as applicable, allocated to the Corresponding Class of Reference Tranche on such Payment Date pursuant to the terms of the hypothetical structure described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount", "- Allocation of Senior Reduction Amount Class A-1", "- Allocation of Subordinate Reduction Amount" and "- Allocation of Supplemental Subordinate Reduction Amount and Supplemental Senior Increase Amount" below.
+On all other Payment Dates, the Trust will pay principal on each Class of Original Notes (in each case without regard to any exchanges of Exchangeable Notes for MACR Notes) in an amount equal to the portion of the Senior Reduction Amount, Subordinate Reduction Amount and/or Supplemental Reduction Amount, as applicable, allocated to the Corresponding Class of Reference Tranche on such Payment Date pursuant to the terms of the hypothetical structure described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount", "- Allocation of Subordinate Reduction Amount" and "- Allocation of Supplemental Reduction Amount and Supplemental Senior Increase Amount" below.